krn65/mpvd/README.md

 # mpvd (Mozilla Products Vulnerability Data)

-### The following information is up-to-date as of May 31, 2020.
+### The following information is up-to-date as of June 02, 2020.

 #### NOTE: The data is not 100% complete due to unavailable data or other issues encountered while scraping and parsing.